Trying Starburst Enterprise on any Linux #

 Verify the server #

-To verify that your locally-run server is operating as expected, invoke the Presto UI as described in Verify the server.
+To verify that your locally-run server is operating as expected, invoke the Trino UI as described in Verify the server.

 Run queries #

-To run queries against your server, use the Presto CLI as described in CLI.
+To run queries against your server, use the Trino CLI as described in CLI.

 Is the information on this page helpful?